TNM staging for anal cancer

 Metastasis (M)

-Metastasis (M) describes whether the cancer has spread to a different part of the body.
+Metastasis describes whether the cancer has spread elsewhere in the body, such as the liver and lungs.

 There are 2 M stages for anal cancer: